vinyldns/vinyldns/modules/docs/src/main/tut/api/approve-batchchange.md

 # Approve Batch Change

 Manually approves a batch change in pending review status given the batch change ID, resulting in revalidation and submission for backend processing.
 Only system administrators (ie. support or super user) can manually review a batch change.
+In the event that a batch change is approved and still encounters permissible errors, it will remain in manual review state until re-approved or rejected.

 #### HTTP REQUEST